Raysharr/donation-form/README.md

   approach.
 - There were no requirements regarding compatibility with web browsers, therefore the code was manually tested only in modern browsers.
+- In terms of languages currently only english language support is provided